 The Institute of Clinical Psychology and Psychotherapy is one of the world´s leading research institutions in the fields of psychology and psychiatry.
-As of 2016, the Institute consists of five chairs, namely
+The Institute consists of five chairs, namely

 - Professor Jürgen Hoyer (Behavioural Psychotherapy)

 - Professor Corinna Jacobi (Clinical Psychology and E-Mental-Health)

 - Professor Philipp Kanske (Clinical Psychology and Behavioral Neuroscience)